mit-plv/riscv-semantics/README.md

 More documentation for that class of users may be forthcoming!

-# How to read this spec
+# How to Read this Spec

 1. Read [the reading guide](READING.md).
 2. Read the first half of [our explanation of exception handling in the semantics](exceptions.md).